00mihu/website.bartender/README.md

 # website.bartender

-project using JS, CSS and HTML, one of training task to develop programing skills
+project using Bootstrap, JS, CSS and HTML, one of training task to develop programing skills